defold/tutorial-war-battles/README.md

 We hope you enjoyed this tutorial and that it was helpful.
 To get to know Defold better, we suggest that you to continue working with this little game.
 Here are a few suggested exercises:

 1. Add directional animations for the player character.
 Tip, add a function called `update_animation(self)` to the `update()` function and change the animation depending on the value of the `self.dir` vector.
-It is also worth remembering that if you send a "play_animation" message each frame to a sprite, the animation will restart from the beginning, each frame---so you should only send "play_animation" when the animation should change.
+It is also worth remembering that if you call `sprite.play_flipbook()` on a sprite, the animation will restart from the beginning, each frame---so you should only call `sprite.play_flipbook()` when the animation should change.

 2. Add an "idle" state to the player character so it only plays a walking animation when moving.